the-jordan-h/crosswords/README.md

   * `regex ^bea.*dy$` yields words like BEARDEDLADY
 * Sandwich a phrase as the bun outside another phrase
   * `sandwich bacon` yields words like BACKGAMMON
+* Spread a word out such that the letters can be marked as non-adjacent
+  * `spread butter` yields words like BELLYUPTOTHEBAR

 ### Utility functions
 * Plus - add a word to the list